The City and Amalgamated Transit Union Local 1189 have ratified an agreement and Guelph Transit Service resumed August 8, 2014.

 Guelph City Council voted to ratify the tentative agreement reached with the Amalgamated Transit Union (ATU) Local 1189.

-The agreement will be taken before members of ATU Local 1189 for ratification on the evening of Sunday, July 20.
+The agreement was taken before members of ATU Local 1189 for ratification on the evening of Sunday, July 20.

 City negotiators and ATU Locall 1189 executive reach a tentative agreement and the lockout is called off.
 Guelph Transit services continue to run uninterrupted.